Ema-cr/Prueba_Javascript/README.md

 - **Visitor:**
   Access `/public` if your role is `visitante`.
 - **Enrollment:**
-  Visitors can enroll in available courses.
+  Visitors can enroll in available events.

 ## Main Code (`main.js`)